OwenFeik/spells/README.md

 ### Resources:

-The resources folder ("./resources") should contain "spells.json": a file containing a list of spells of the following format.
+The resources folder ("./resources/") should contain "spells.json": a JSON file containing a list of spells of the following format.

 ```json
     {